Just-One-Job/microapps/README.md

 ---

-**Made with ❤️ for people who just want to calculate tips quickly and accurately.**
+**Made with ❤️ for people who want simple, focused apps that just work.**